Walking and wildlife holidays in Asturias

 Asturias is situated in a mountainous setting with vast greenery and lush vegetation, making it part of Green Spain.
 The region has a maritime and mediterranean climate.
-It receives plenty of annual rainfall and little sunshine by (Southern Spanish standards.)
+It receives plenty of annual rainfall and little sunshine (by southern Spanish standards.)

 Natural and National Parks in Asturias, Natural or National Park?

 In Spain, a natural park (Spanish: parque natural) is a natural space protected for its biology, geology, or landscape.
 As is to be expected, natural parks focus their main attention on the conservation and maintenance of flora, fauna, and terrain.

-Human habitation and Agriculture has affected in one way or another the habitats in a natural park area.
+- Human habitation and Agriculture has affected in one way or another the habitats in a natural park area.

-A National park (Spanish: parque nacional) Has the same if not more protection status.
+- A National park (Spanish: parque nacional) Has the same if not more protection status.
 More of a wilderness area less impacted by human habitation and exploitation.

 Wildside Holidays – Spain

 Take a trip on the Wildside!
 Discover the wildlife and nature of Spain, its Natural and National Parks and find the top wildlife, activity and walking holiday companies.